rdebusscher/microstream-helidon-patterns/README.md

 ### dataSE

+Requires JDK 11+.

-The folder `dataSE` contains a Maven project that makes use of Helidon SE 2.5.2 to implement a small application with REST endpoints storing the data using MicroStream.
+The folder `dataSE` contains a Maven project that makes use of Helidon SE 2.5.4 to implement a small application with REST endpoints storing the data using MicroStream.
 Highlights:

 - Recommended usage of the Helidon SE integrated code : Reading configuration parameters and create Storage and initialise the Root.
 - Check MicroStream startup and initial data set-up using an integration test.